This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Why do tattoos fade?

-When you get a tattoo, the needle deposits ink in a layer of skin known as the dermis.Β
+When you get a tattoo, the needle deposits ink in a layer of skin known as the dermis.

-Over time,Β cells from your immune system – called macrophages - gradually absorb the tattoo ink and disperse it, which can lead to some tattoo fading.
+Over time, cells from your immune system – called macrophages - gradually absorb the tattoo ink and disperse it, which can lead to some tattoo fading.

 On top of this, factors such as sunlight, friction and improper care of your tattoos can all accelerate the process of aging your skin and/or fading your tattoos.